 The program begins with an 11-day language and culture practicum focusing on language learning, with special attention paid to the acquisition of practical skills for living in Paris.
-French language courses meet every day for three hours in the morning.
-The practicum also includes a series of six afternoon excursions that allow students to discover the city.
-The excursions, which generally last about three hours, are an integral part of the practicum and are mandatory course meetings.
+French language courses meet every day for a total of three hours per day.
+The practicum also includes a series of six excursions that allow students to discover both practical and cultural aspects of the city.
+The excursions, which generally last from two to three hours, are an integral part of the practicum and are mandatory course meetings.